|58|| ||/programs/Pages/culinary-arts.aspx||Wellness and Service Programs||Yes||Michael Johnson 2||11/20/2023 10:15 AM|

 - Bon Appetit

 - The Saint Paul Hotel

 Chefs and cooks prepare a variety of foods in many different environments, from preparation of a la carte (prepared to order) to banquets for hundreds of people.
 Responsibilities include sanitation, maintaining an accounting inventory control system, estimating the amount of food needed, purchasing food equipment and supplies.

 Nutritional aspects of healthy cooking are increasingly incorporated into the menu, with chef's developing recipes, selecting and using multiple food preparation methods and techniques.

-Graduates of the Culinary Arts Associate in Applied Science Degree will be eligible for Certified Culinarian award from the American Culinary Federation, as well as more advanced certificates with requisite culinary industry work experience.
+Culinary Arts Associate of Applied Science (AAS) Degree will be eligible for Certified Culinarian award from the American Culinary Federation, as well as more advanced certificates with requisite culinary industry work experience.

 Program Delivery Methods

 Online, hybrid, traditional in-class courses and hands-on training in state-of-the-art lab on Saint Paul College campus, St. Paul, MN.

 Culinary Training at Saint Paul College is cohort based and requires full time attendance.
 Students can expect to spend time on campus about 4 days a week from 7am to 2pm, and an additional one day a week in online classes.
 Classes are offered in a sequential manner that allows students to build on their skills.
 For this reason, part-time attendance is not possible.

 Textbook and Supply Costs